For the public good: Discovery Award finalists on research that makes a difference

 Left to right: Public Impact Award nominees Barb Hamilton-Hinch, Gabriela Ilie and Isabel Smith.
 (Provided photos)

-Discovery and innovation will be in the spotlight this Thursday night (November 14) as researchers from across Nova Scotia gather for the 22nd annual Discovery Awards.
+Discovery and innovation are in the spotlight Thursday night (November 14) as researchers from across Nova Scotia gather for the 22nd annual Discovery Awards.

 The Public Impact Award, sponsored by Research Nova Scotia, is a relatively recent addition to the Discovery Awards, first presented in 2022.
 It recognizes a Nova Scotian researcher whose work has benefited Nova Scotians by tangibly improving the economy, environment, health-care system, or society at large.
 It celebrates research that responds to the needs of society by solving a problem, managing a risk, or creating an opportunity for Nova Scotians.